Join a growing team of individuals invested in creating a better tomorrow!

 CSU Spur is a new educational destination in Denver with a focus on food, water, and health — volunteers bring Spur to life!

-In the Terra building (opening spring 2022), volunteers will work with partners in programs related to controlled agriculture, food systems, urban gardening, nutrition, and food development processes.
+In the Terra building, volunteers work with partners in programs related to controlled agriculture, food systems, urban gardening, nutrition, and food development processes.
 Volunteers can also engage with visitors in exhibit hall activities and demonstrations to deepen learning experiences.

 - Professional development opportunities; learn skills